How do you choose the best snorkel and/or snorkel set for you? After all, there many types and styles of snorkels available.

 We do have another option for you though (OK, we couldn't just stop at one).
 If you prefer not to have a dry snorkel, we chose another snorkel that might be a better fit for you.We voted this Aqua Lung snorkel as best basic snorkel.> It is however, more expensive than the dry snorkel we picked above - go figure.

-It has received good reviews for comfort and design (4.8 out of 5.0 as of November 2015).
+It has received good reviews for comfort and design (4.4 out of 5.0 from 50+ ).
 The purge valve is also noted as a nice feature as well as the flexible tubing on the bottom of the snorkel.
 This is a tried and true model and many people have been using this snorkel for years.
 You can't get a better recommendation than that.

 If you are in the market for a complete snorkel gear set, there are alot of choices out there.
 We chose two sets as our overall winners - one is more of a basic snorkel set if you are just starting out and/or won't be using it that much.